-The telepresence robots market was valued at USD 165.4 million in 2019, and is expected to reach a value of USD 184.47 million by 2025, at a CAGR of 11.53% over the forecast period (2020 - 2025).
-Telepresence robots are remotely monitored, autonomous robots equipped with a smartphone or motorised desktop stands which are connected to a camera or a monitor.
+The telepresence robots market was valued at USD 165.4 million in 2019 and is expected to reach a value of USD 184.47 million by 2025, at a CAGR of 11.53% over the forecast period (2020 - 2025).
+Telepresence robots are remotely monitored autonomous robots equipped with a smartphone or motorized desktop stands which are connected to a camera or a monitor.
 The telepresence robot is assistive technology.

-- Healthcare, business, and education institutes are expected to be the potential markets of telepresence robots worldwide.
+Healthcare, business, and educational institutes are expected to be the potential markets of telepresence robots worldwide.
 In the healthcare sector, the capability of telepresence robots of providing a virtual remote presence enables the doctors to assist their patients located at a different location without physically going to that place.
-Similarly, in the corporate sector, a business owner can access his/her various operations, can monitor their teams or attend conferences and meetings by operating a telepresence robot placed in that office premise.
+Similarly, in the corporate sector, a business owner can access his/her operations, can monitor their teams or attend conferences and meetings by operating a telepresence robot placed in that office premises.

-- In addition, the rising research and development expenditure coupled with new players entering the market to develop and introduce advanced products will boost the demand for these robots.
+In addition, the rising research and development expenditure coupled with new players entering the market to develop and introduce advanced products is expected to boost the demand for these robots.
 However, the high cost of maintenance of telepresence robots is expected to hamper the market adoption of telepresence robots in the coming years.

 Scope of the Report

 A telepresence robot is a device that helps the virtual presence of a human at work.
 It comprises of a wheel-based moving stand, tablets, and other multimedia facilities to offer smooth communication between people at remote locations.
 The robots use high-speed internet connectivity for multimedia applications.
 The report covers various technology used across end-user industries in different geographies.The study will also cover the impact of COVID19 across the telepresence robots market.

 Report scope can be customized per your requirements.
 Click here.